Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 Next is the mingw dev version of SDL2_image [found here](http://www.libsdl.org/projects/SDL_image/ "This is to the SDL2_image download page").
 Finally we will want SDL2_ttf [that is here](http://www.libsdl.org/projects/SDL_ttf/ "This is to the SDL2_ttf download page") and once again get the mingw dev version.
 Now with all those files unzip them with something like [7zip](http://www.7-zip.org/ "The program I use for unzipping stuff").
-Then do it again with what came out and you should have ended up with the following mess:
+Then unzip what came out once more and you should have ended up with the following stuff:

 ![While I did have a picture here it apparently failed.
 Inform me and I will try to fix it.](http://i607.photobucket.com/albums/tt156/akhierthedragonhearted/Blog%20Images/SDL2%20-%20That%20Which%20I%20Learned/004.png "The numbers may vary if versions have changed.
 If they did I can't guarantee anything.")

-&nbsp;&nbsp;&nbsp;Now that we have that all there is a decision to make.
+&nbsp;&nbsp;&nbsp;Now that we have that all done there is a decision to make.
 More to the point I have already made the decision but you should know that I did.
-Basically do we want to use 32 or 64 bit versions.
+Basically do we want to use the 32 bit or 64 bit versions.
 Now if you are on a 32bit computer the decision is already made for you.
 My decision was made because I even had to state that.
-I have slight tendencies to want to actually distribute my code to the world at large so if I even have to consider a programmer using a 32bit computer I better go with that.
+I have slight tendencies to want to actually distribute my programs to the world at large so if I even have to consider about a programmer using a 32bit computer I better go with that.

 &nbsp;&nbsp;&nbsp;Now that is out of the way lets make our lives easier.
 We could leave everything where it is but lets not.
 In each of the folders is another folder called i686-w64-mingw32.
 Then in that folder is bin, include, and lib which are the important ones for us.
-Throw them all into one folder (I called mine "SDL2 32" cause it is SDL2 and 32bit).
+Throw them all into one folder (I called mine "SDL2 32" because it is SDL2 and 32bit).
-This will let you just link to one include and one lib folder when it comes time for that.
+This will let us link to just one place when it comes time for that.
-Also all the dll's you will need are in one bin folder which is nice.
+Also all the dll's you will need are in one bin folder which is convient.

 &nbsp;&nbsp;&nbsp;Now that we did that lets hook them up to our project.
 Right click on the project and select build options.